funkybeppe/alpine-adventures/README.md

 ## Content

-The contet of this website was created by Luca Barbero
+The content of this website was created by Luca Barbero

 ## Code